programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## Cheatsheet <a id="section8"></a>

 To test stuff (new plugin, theme, how a new blog post looks) locally:
-- *Start local site*: [add after bundle instructions?]
+- *Start local site*: Type `bundle exec jekyll serve --watch` at the command line
 - *Visit local site*: Open **localhost: 4000** in a web browser
+- *See changes on the local site as you make them:* While the site is running, after making changes to website files: save the files and refresh the webpage to see the changes—**except for the _config.yml file**, for which you must stop running the website and restart running the website to see changes.
-- *Stop local site:* With the command line window chosen, hit control-c.
+- *Stop local site:* Type control-c at the command line

 To move local changes (new post, settings tweak, etc.) to your live site:
 - Make the desired changes to your website's local files.